Ensuring The Safety of High-Value Cargo: Best Practices

 Packaging

 Secure packaging is essential to protecting high-value cargo.
-To prevent damage from accidents, padding and sealed crates or boxes are used to ship the freight.
+Padding and sealed crates or boxes are used to ship the freight to prevent damage from accidents.

-High-value freight is typically transported in tamper-evident and sealed compartments to not only prevent damage, but theft, too.
+High-value freight is typically transported in tamper-evident and sealed compartments to prevent damage and theft.
 Some shippers even put proof locks, motion sensors, and their own alarm systems on the cargo.

 Security

-In order to protect the safety of high-value freight, there are security measures that can be implemented to combat the potential risks of transporting it.
-These can be done not only by the shipper, but by the carrier and drivers as well.
+Security measures can be implemented to protect the safety of high-value freight and combat the potential risks of transporting it.
+These can be done not only by the shipper but also by the carrier and drivers.
 Companies must comply with regulatory requirements that include security protocols.

 Advanced technology like real-time GPS tracking systems can monitor the location of the cargo and provide alerts and updates to the shipper.
-At times, trucks that are transporting high-value cargo have onboard cameras and surveillance systems to monitor activity in or around the vehicle.
+Trucks transporting high-value cargo often have onboard cameras and surveillance systems to monitor activity in or around the vehicle.

-Constant communication between logistics coordinators and drivers during the transit helps to report any incidents that may occur.
-Parking in secure areas during stops also helps to mitigate any potential risks and to ensure security of the freight.
+Constant communication between logistics coordinators and drivers during the transit helps report any possible incidents.
+Parking in secure areas during stops also helps mitigate any potential risks and ensure the freight’s security.

 Insurance